andigan/wall-collective/README.md

 ## Notes

 The app is currently in beta mode.
-Instagram integration is currently in sandbox mode due to API restrictions.
+- Instagram integration is currently in sandbox mode due to API restrictions.
 Contact me for a working Instagram demo account!
+- Currently only works consistently with Chrome and Safari.